The Metro Public Safety Department uses multiple layers of security to ensure that all of our passengers and operators stay safe, every day.

 Contracted security guards and fare inspectors patrol platforms, trains, Transit Centers, Park-Ride lots and other Metro property, and check tickets and passes onboard MetroLink trains.

 The Metro Public Safety Department also coordinates with local, regional and national law enforcement agencies to ensure we are using the latest data and intelligence when developing our patrol schedules and security strategy.

 All MetroLink platforms are monitored 24-hours a day, 7-days a week on video by security dispatchers who can immediately call for Metro Public Safety and/or police assistance, if necessary.
 Cameras also monitor Park-Ride lots, stairwells, parking facilities and Metro trains, buses and vans.

-- If a vehicle stops unexpectedly, do not exit the vehicle unless instructed to by official staff.
-If evacuation becomes necessary, carefully follow the staff's instructions.
+If a vehicle stops unexpectedly, do not exit the vehicle unless instructed to by staff, and of evacuation becomes necessary, carefully follow their instructions.

 For further tips, please read our Emergency Guidelines brochure